-Last Updated on March 8, 2024
+Last Updated on September 17, 2024

-In this article, we will analyze the definitions, differences, and significance of RTOs and RPOs, as well as explore ways to enhance these objectives to be prepared for a worst case scenario when disaster occurs.
+In this article, we will analyze the definitions, differences, and significance of RTOs and RPOs, as well as explore ways to enhance these objectives to be prepared for a worst-case scenario when disaster occurs.
 So, let’s have a deeper dive into how to improve RTO and RPO…

 RTO and RPO: key parameters of you Disaster Recovery Plan